-It’s quick and easy to respond by mail, telephone, or online.
+It’s quick and easy to respond online or by telephone.

-Starting in March, each home will receive an invitation to complete a simple survey about the people who live and sleep there.
+By now, each home will have received an invitation to complete a simple survey about the people who live and sleep there.
 We’ve gathered information for families here that explains when and how to respond and who should be counted.

 Partner agencies can help.
 Please encourage the families you work with every day to complete the Census.
 More details on the Census process and a toolkit of resources to explain and promote the Census are available here.